The E2L Slow Burn SFR You Stopped Believing Existed

 If you have been hunting for a real E2L slow burn SFR, The Starfall Accord is the book you stopped believing anyone would write.

-These two do not start from misunderstanding.
-They carry genuine animosity built on events that left marks, and neither character is entirely wrong about the other.
+They carry genuine hostility built on events that left marks, and neither character is entirely wrong about the other.

-Every chapter pulls them closer without offering an exit.
 You watch two people who understand each other's weak points begin to notice they also understand the parts nobody else has bothered to look at.

-Dual POV means you feel both sides cracking.
+Dual POV means you feel both sides of the fall in real time.
 You are inside his head when he notices something about her that does not fit the version he built.
-You are inside hers when she catches a thought about him she did not authorize.

 Readers who come to this book after searching for exactly this trope combination keep saying the same thing: they did not expect to find all of it in one place.